apertus-open-source-cinema/elmyra/README.md

     npm install

 Now you can compile and configure your development installation manually by running `gulp`, or let gulp watch for changes and recompile automatically by running `gulp watch`.
 Additionally, there is a gulp task to create releases for all platforms - `gulp release` - which sequentially builds and collects all relevant files and puts them into archives tagged with platform and commit hash (e.g. `elmyra-ab349c-windows.zip`) in the `release/` directory.

+## Acknowledgements

+Elmyra could not have been brought to life without the heart that beats at its core - [Blender](http://blender.org) - and its incredibly helpful and inspiring community; It would not even closely be what it is without [FFmpeg](http://ffmpeg.org) and its hardworking volunteer force; and in the first place, it could not have been conceived without the individuals and organizations that created this open, enabling environment for it to grow in - the AXIOM project.
+Thanks so much everyone!